Skip to main content

 Do I need to worry about flooding in Dallas?

-No, and this is one of the biggest lifestyle upgrades for Houston transplants.
-Dallas sits on rolling terrain with better drainage than Houston's flat coastal prairie.
-While flash flooding can occur during severe thunderstorms, Dallas does not face the systemic bayou flooding that defines Houston real estate decisions.
-You will not need to check FEMA flood maps before every home purchase or budget $400-800 annually for flood insurance.
+Less than in Houston, but flooding is still a real consideration.
+Dallas sits on rolling terrain with better drainage than Houston's flat coastal prairie, so it avoids the systemic bayou flooding that defines many Houston real estate decisions.
+However, Dallas does have flood zones — along the Trinity River, White Rock Creek, and numerous smaller creeks — and flash flooding occurs during severe thunderstorms.
+Check FEMA flood maps before any home purchase, and budget for flood insurance if a property sits in or near a designated flood zone.
 Tornadoes are a consideration from March through June, but they are infrequent and well-tracked by modern weather radar.

 How do the DFW suburbs compare to Houston suburbs for families?